wclr/yalc/README.md

 ### Override default package store folder

 - You may use `--store-folder` flag option to override default location for storing published packages.
-- You may use `YALC_STORE_PATH` in system environment to override default location for storing published packages.
+- You may use `YALC_STORE_PATH` in system environment to override default location for storing published packages, but it's rank below than `--store-folder`.

 ### Control output